neiltron/descendorg/source/posts/2016-04-04-quick-prototypes-with-client-side-web-scraping.html.markdown

 tags: scraping, prototyping
 ---

 Setting the line-in-the-sand of a minimum viable product can be an art.
-Sometimes when you're concepting and collaborating with others, you need more than a sloppily drawn sharpie wireframe to tell the story of what you want to build.
-And sometimes when you're building something just for your own use, that minimum product is all you'll ever need.

 If you're building apps that require external data, there's almost no end to the amount of technical foundation you *could* lay before you even start building an interface.
 API clients, crawlers, scrapers, databases, queues, caches, even more queues with fail modes and staggered retries...

-Server-side frameworks for XML parsing and DOM traversal are plentiful.
-There's Mechanize (for both <a href='http://search.cpan.org/dist/WWW-Mechanize/' target='_blank'>Perl</a> and <a href='https://github.com/sparklemotion/mechanize' target='_blank'>Ruby</a>), <a href='https://github.com/hickford/MechanicalSoup' target='_blank'>MechanicalSoup</a>, <a href='https://github.com/sparklemotion/nokogiri' target='_blank'>Nokogiri</a>, etc. In the most basic version of a crawling system, you can drop any of these libraries into a script, attach it to a cron job, and call it a day.

 In an app that's expected to scale or perform any long-term analysis on stored data, your data harvesting needs to be reliable, idempotent, and repeatable.
 But for building an MVP, all of this can be overkill.
-Sometimes, all you need is jQuery.
+Sometimes all you need is some basic jQuery.

 ### Move quick and leverage the hard work of others

-In this example, I'm pull data from a site that lists upcoming soccer matches.
+In this example, I'm pulling data from a site that lists upcoming soccer matches.
 The data is listed in tables sorted by time.
 We want to grab things like team names, their logos, match times, and URLs so we can link back to the original page.

 To start we want to create a `Match` object.
 This will hold individual match data and necessary functions for fetching and displaying information.